astral-sh/ty/docs/reference/env.md

 If set to `"full"` will generate and print a memory usage report to the CLI after a `ty check` run.

+If set to `"short"` will only print total number of memory usage.

 ## Externally defined variables

 ty also reads the following externally defined environment variables: